 The latest available country-specific data from 2018 shows that 84% of products exported from Ghana were bought by importers in: India (21.5% of the global total), China (11.9%), South Africa (10.2%), Switzerland (9.5%), Netherlands (7.2%), Malaysia (6.5%), United States (3.6%), United Arab Emirates (3.5%), Spain (3.4%), United Kingdom (2.9%), France (2.1%) and Italy (1.8%).

-From a continental perspective, $8.2 billion or 48% of Ghanaian exports by value were delivered to Asian countries while almost a third (31.4%) were sold to importers in Europe.
-Ghana shipped another 15% worth of goods to fellow African nations.
-Smaller percentages went to North America (4.3%), Latin America (1.2%) excluding Mexico but including the Caribbean, then Oceania (0.1%) led by New Zealand and Australia.
+From a continental perspective, 48% of Ghana’s exports by value were delivered to Asian countries while 31.4% were sold to importers in Europe.
+Ghana shipped another 15% worth of goods to Africa.
+Smaller percentages went to North America (4.3%), Latin America excluding Mexico but including the Caribbean (1.2%), and Ocean’s New Zealand and Australia only (0.1%).

 Ghana’s Top 10 Exports

-The leading decliner among Ghana’s top 10 export categories was plastics and plastic articles which fell -44.8%.
+The leading decliner among Ghana’s top 10 export categories was fruits and nuts thanks to a -36.6% drop year over year.